 - 'Defamation', Youth Law Australia, accessed 13 March 2019

-- 'Photos and videos on your phone', Youth Law Australia, accessed 13 March 2019
+- Internet, phones and technology, Youth Law Australia, accessed 11 March 2021

 - 'Sexting', The Office of the eSafety Commissioner, accessed 13 March 2019